katallaxie/fiber-mosaic/README.md

 Mosaic middleware for [Fiber](https://github.com/gofiber/fiber) enables building microservices for the frontend.

-A `<my-fragment>` symbolizes a part of a template that can be served by a singular microservice.
+A `<app-fragment>` symbolizes a part of a template that can be served by a singular microservice.
 Thus, making a fragment the contract between different services and teams within a large engineering organization.
 The middleware concurrently fetches those parts from the service and replaces it in the template.
 It supports `GET` and `POST` [HTTP methods](https://developer.mozilla.org/de/docs/Web/HTTP/Methods) to fetcht the content.
 Related resources like CSS or JavaScript are injected via the [HTTP `LINK` entity header field](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).
-A `<my-fragment>` can occure in the [`body` element](https://developer.mozilla.org/de/docs/Web/HTML/Element/body) or the [`header` element](https://developer.mozilla.org/de/docs/Web/HTML/Element/header).
+A `<app-fragment>` can occure in the [`body` element](https://developer.mozilla.org/de/docs/Web/HTML/Element/body) or the [`header` element](https://developer.mozilla.org/de/docs/Web/HTML/Element/header).
 See [Example](#example) to learn more about using fragments.

-`my-fragment` is used to adhere to the [HTML spec](https://html.spec.whatwg.org/#valid-custom-element-name), the tag name must contain a dash ('-').
+`app-fragment` is used to adhere to the [HTML spec](https://html.spec.whatwg.org/#valid-custom-element-name), the tag name must contain a dash ('-').

 [Tailor](https://github.com/zalando/tailor) by Zalando is prior art for this middleware.
 [Fragements](https://github.com/github/fiber-fragments) by GitHub is prior art for this middleware created by @katallaxie.

 ## Fragement(s)

-A `my-fragment` will be hybrid-polymorphic (if this is a thing).
+A `app-fragment` will be hybrid-polymorphic (if this is a thing).
 On the server it is parsed and evaluate by the middleware. 🦄 In the browser it will be a web component that received data from the middleware (**this is still work in progress ⚠️**).

 ### Server